dayanruben/kotlin-formatter/README.md

 This project provides:
 - **A command-line tool for formatting Kotlin source code files**, implemented as a wrapper around [ktfmt](https://github.com/facebook/ktfmt/tree/main).
 - **An IntelliJ idea plugin** for formatting Kotlin source code files.
+- **A gradle plugin** for formatting and checking the format of Kotlin source code files.

 It can be used to automate code formatting, ensuring a **clean and consistent codebase**, while integrating seamlessly into development workflows.